 - A dedicated driver will be available at all times so that I can focus on interacting with you in the van while he focuses on getting to our destinations safely.

-- A light continental breakfast will be provided daily, and lunch on the days we go to the Racetrack Playa and the Salt Flats.
+- A light continental breakfast will be provided daily, and lunch on the day we go to the Racetrack Playa.
 We have plenty of water on hand at all times.

 - Important–this is a permitted workshop!
 Many workshops operate illegally, and if caught by park services are fined and could be asked to terminate.
 I pride myself on meeting the the requirements of the National Park which include a CUA license, CPR training, No-trace left behind certificate, and a detailed travel itinerary.